weiran/dead-or-alive-bot/README.md

 You need to set your bot's token in one of the following ways:

-1. Either include a `config.js` in the root that returns a property for your token:
+1. Either add a `config.js` that returns a property for your token:
 ```
 module.exports = {
     TELEGRAM_TOKEN: "1234567:AAGdsf08sg9897fsdD89fsD"